tmgleitsmann/Facet-PoV/README.md

 ---
 ## Description

 This proof shows how MongoDB Atlas Search provides the ability to group movies documents into years and genres categories.
-The proof will be executed using only the Atlas UI, however the execution can be translated to a MongoDB Driver, Compass, or Mongo Shell.
+The proof will be executed using the Atlas UI and Compass, however the execution can be translated to a MongoDB Driver or Mongo Shell.
 The _movies_ collection from the [Atlas sample_mflix database](https://docs.atlas.mongodb.com/sample-data/available-sample-datasets/#available-sample-datasets) will be used, and specifically the _released_ date will be queried against and the _genres_ and _year_ fields will be faceted against.

 ---
 ## Setup